-- 83. Gwynedd (County) and Anglesey had almost 1,078 and 855 long-term empty housing units in 2013/ 14, respectively, and better use should be made of them.
+- 91. Gwynedd (County) and Anglesey had almost 1,078 and 855 long-term empty housing units in 2013/ 14, respectively, and better use should be made of them.
 Whilst a number of empty homes are needed to allow turnover, long term empty units need to be tackled and the trend counteracted.
 It's possible they could be changed or revamped in order to make better use of them.
 Topic Paper 6 Urban Capacity Study shows the situation in the Centres in the Plan area.
-Both Councils have an Empty Houses Strategy. - 84.
+Both Councils have an Empty Houses Strategy. - 92.
 In addition, there were 8,602 and 3,589 household spaces with no usual residents in Gwynedd (County) and Anglesey in 2011, respectively.
 According to Council Tax Records (2013) 6.1% and 8.0% of properties on average classed as second homes in Gwynedd and Anglesey, respectively.
-This form of house ownership imposes a pressure on the housing stock, particularly in coastal settlements, e.g. 39.8% in the Abersoch Community Council area, 24.5% - Aberdaron Community Council, 25.5% - Llanfaelog Community Council, 25.3% - Trearddur.
-Planning permission is not required to use a house in this way.
-The existence of summer/holiday homes and the demand for this kind of ownership increases the demand for housing units for the local communities.
-The Councils will in time be deciding whether to change the Council tax rate on this kind of home.
-The effect of that decision will need to be monitored.
+This form of house ownership imposes a pressure on the housing stock, particularly in coastal settlements, e.g. 39.8% in the Abersoch Community Council area, 24.5% Aberdaron Community Council, 25.5% Llanfaelog Community Council, 25.3% Trearddur. - 93.
+Therefore, all the current housing stock is not available to buy or rent throughout the year as some parts of the area are popular for buyers of second homes (holiday homes) or accommodation for students.
+Therefore, permanent occupants are competing for existing houses with temporary occupants.
+Planning permission isn't required to use housing units as second homes or student accommodation if they live with each other as a family.
+There is no evidence to demonstrate that the area won't continue to be popular to visitors during the Plan period.
+Although the University and the private sector provide alternative purpose built accommodation for students, which can release some of the housing stock back into the market, there is no evidence to demonstrate that some students will not continue to choose to live with each other in housing.